Compassionate, gentle support to change your relationship with sugar

 Why change can feel so hard

-Being stuck in a bad habit can feel so painful that you decide – “Enough!”
+Being stuck in sugar can feel so painful.

-When our lives don't match this mental picture, we panic, thinking there's something wrong.
+When our lives don't match this ideal, we panic, thinking there's something wrong with us.
 We compare ourselves against this ideal and fall short.

-This feeling that 'something's wrong' or that 'I'm falling short' fills us with stress, anxiety and inner tension that worsens the very habit we're trying to change.
+This feeling that 'something's wrong with me' or that 'I'm falling short' fills us with stress, anxiety and inner tension that worsens the very sugar habits we're trying to change.

 This can show up in a number of ways: